 BIO / ARTIST STATEMENT

-Lynne is a contemporary artist, writer and theorist working with questions of social life and cultural agency, using sound, video, text, photography, drawing, mixed media, printmaking and sited constructions.
+Lynne is a contemporary artist, writer and theorist, based on the use of sound, video, text, photography, drawing, mixed media, printmaking and installation she engages in questions regarding society, humanity, politics and cultural agency.
 As an interdisciplinary artist her artworks and writing engage with contemporary and historic experiments in socio-political aesthetics.
-Currently Lynne works between New York City, Berlin and Venice, Italy.
-She was born and raised in Queens, NYC, USA.
+Currently Lynne works between New York City, and Berlin, Germany.

 Lynne has won numerous arts fellowships in New York for drawing through the National Gallery Art and Museum School, in Venice, Italy for printmaking and most recently for a film project based in Berlin through the Berlin Collective and kulturspace.
 Her artwork, drawings, mixed media, sculpture, film and video have been exhibited in New York, NY, Venice, Italy, Berlin, Germany and L’Isle D’Abeau France.